Penetration Testing in the Cloud: Ensuring Safety in AWS Environments

 IT Controls and Compliance

 The shared responsibility model extends to IT controls and compliance.
-AWS helps alleviate the customer’s burden by managing controls associated with the physical infrastructure, while customers manage controls relevant to their own configurations and data.
+AWS helps alleviate the customer’s burden by managing controls associated with the physical infrastructure, while customers manage controls relevant to their configurations and data.
 This distributed control environment enables customers to use AWS’s control and compliance documentation to perform necessary evaluations and verifications, ensuring they meet regulatory and security requirements.

 Key AWS Security Services